-TIMM: Side Effects of This Treatment are not the Responsibility of the Attending Physician
+The Island of Misfit Monsters (TIMM) 5: Side Effects are not the Responsibility of the Attending MD.

 Welcome back to another edition of Monster Mash Inc. As I'm sure you recall, the last session ended with the Cupcakes staring at every adventurer's greatest dream: A great big Pile-O-Loot.

 There we were in the middle of a room of fantastic treasure when a funny thing happened; the loot shrank considerably.
 And by some miraculous coincidence it just happened to have every piece of equipment the group wanted.
 No muss, no fuss, no unending arguments.